“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 "Yes," she said, "but your book got a little wet.
 I can buy you a new one."

 "Don't bother, I have lots more.
 I wrote it, you know."

 She looked at the cover.
 "Your name isn't on it."

-"Very much," she said, and she was about to say more but then Anna came out.
-Angela told Nicolas goodbye and then picked her daughter up and set her on her lap.
+"Very much," she said, and she was about to say more but then Anna came in.
+Angela told Nicolas goodbye and set her daughter on her lap.
 "Did you have a good nap sweetheart?” she said.